allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 ![Cost reduction](/img/articles/2023-05-18-save-money-on-large-database/montly-cost-reduction.png)

-The above example demonstrates how to significantly reduce infrastructure costs.
+The above example demonstrates how to greatly reduce infrastructure costs.
 Of course, the described procedure will apply to specific cases and data characteristics.
 However, if you have a similar problem, I think it is worth considering the solution described by us.